How to Shave Body Areas FAQs

 For the best way to shave your head, follow the steps below:

-- Trim your hair.
-You hair has to be trimmed down so all that remains is a stubble.
+- Trim your hair; it has to be trimmed down so all that remains is a stubble.
 If you hair is any longer then it makes shaving the head more difficult.
-The most common way of trimming head hair is using a set of electrical hair clippers (typically used by barbers).
+The most common way of trimming head hair is using a set of electrical clippers (the type typically used by barbers).